TheSilverRaven/AsciiGenerator/README.md

 # AsciiGenerator
 A quick and simple Image to Ascii converter console application.

+## Use in your own project
+Create a c# console application and paste in these files.
+Build/Debug build and tada! done :>

 ## How to use
 Drag and drop image file onto the application to convert it, just run program to edit configs.